 Tim Ho Wan has become another cult in the food scene and is dubbed the cheapest Michelin Starred experience in the world.
-It has 5 branches in Hong Kong and growing their international acclaim with other openings around the globe now.
+It has 5 branches in Hong Kong and their international acclaim is growing with other openings around the globe now.
 So what is it famous for?
-Dim Sum, and boy is it good for the money.
+Dim Sum which means “touch of the heart”, and boy is it good for the money.
 The one dish that seems to be a foodie’s cat nip are the pork buns, served oven fresh, with a crumbly sweet exterior and deeply flavoured BBQ pork.
 They are a masterstroke and are a must have – even for vegetarians.
 We visited their Sham Shui Po branch, which is located in an unassuming residential area.

 We arrived for about 11am and it was already rammed.
 The system to get in is quite simple though, just grab a ticket at the front desk and wait for your number to be called.
 But don’t let any rude main landers push in front of you, remember, just sharpen your elbows!